 Neighborhood-run Animal Health Care

 - Free basic health care.
-A community of people in public housing has developed over the years to protect animals.
-Public housing residents run this program.
+A community of public housing people has grown over the years to help animals.
 They encourage their neighbors to spay/neuter their pets then help them get started.
 No family ever sees a vet bill or is ever subjected to a belittling qualification process.

 Jane Goodall’s Roots & Shoots Youth Service Projects